-Epoxy Resins
+Epoxy Resin

-What is an epoxy resin and what is it used for?
+What is an Epoxy Resin and What is it Used For?

 What Should I Consider When Buying Epoxy?

-Every epoxy system is formulated for different characteristics including viscosity, curing and resistance temperatures, hardness, color, and durability.
-With the wide range of materials it can be used with, including wood, fiberglass, metal, glass, stone, concrete, ceramics, and marine environments, there may be multiple options to accomplish your goals.
+Every epoxy system is formulated for different characteristics including viscosity, curing and resistance temperatures, hardness, color and durability.
+With the wide range of materials it can be used with, including wood, fiberglass, metal, glass, stone, concrete, ceramics and marine environments, there may be multiple options to accomplish your goals.

 Choosing the Right Epoxy Resin System for Your Project